anantpatel7895/System_Design_Learning/02_0_latency_vs_throughput.md

 ## Throughput

+**Throughput = number of requests processed per unit time**

 Throughput refers to the **number of requests** a system can handle at the same time.
 It is often measured in **requests per second**, **transactions per second**, or **bits per second**.

+Example: A web server can process 1000 requests per second.
+That’s its throughput.

 ## Factors Affecting Throughput
 - Available bandwidth